-If you have seen my ratings, you probably noticed that there are not many comments or there are no comments (reviews) at all.
+If you have seen my ratings, you probably noticed that there are not many comments or reviews on it.
 The point is that almost all the reviews about brokers that you see on the Internet are fake.
-In order to understand this, it is enough to think: Can you imagine a situation when you visit some website on purpose, in order to write a few good words about your broker?
+To understand this, it is enough to think: Can you imagine a situation when you visit some website on purpose, to write a few good words about your broker?
 Most likely, it will not happen and not because you are ungrateful.
 The problem is that by registering in some kind of service or starting to work with a company, we already presuppose that it will work normally, and we will not face any unpleasant surprises.

 Yes, when a trader encounters a conflict with a broker, he begins writing negative reviews about the broker.
 That is why if you consider positive and negative reviews, it’s better to consider complaints.
 They really can contain true information.

 In most cases, the information in the negative commentary is not enough to understand who is right and who is wrong.
 Most often, such comments contain more emotions than the constructive proposals.
 But here it is also important to understand at least 3 obvious things:

 - Even if the trader has had a conflict with the broker about any particular transaction, we do not know how it was finally resolved.
 Perhaps the broker pleaded guilty, apologized, and made up the losses to the client if they existed.
 Do not laugh; this happens, as top-level brokers worry about their reputation.
 In this case, the client continues to trade with him, and the negative feedback remains on the website forever.